Last updated: June 20, 2026

 Bills are the problem

-Call the company first, then apply for energy help, county help, or Community Action support.
-Ask what proof they need before you make a trip.
+Call the company first, then ask about energy help, payment plans, county help, or Community Action.
+Ask what proof they need.

 Safety is the problem

 Call 911 for immediate danger.
-For abuse, confidential shelter, or safety support, call the state domestic violence hotline before posting or sharing plans online.
+For abuse, confidential shelter, or safety support, call the state hotline before posting plans online or using a shared device.

 | Need | Best first step | Reality check |